ghaiklor/advent-of-code-2015/README.md

 # Advent of Code 2015

-Solutions for Advent of Code.
+Solutions for Advent of Code which are written with NodeJS.

 ## What is Advent of Code?